 Are there any other precautions or warnings for this medication?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should take this medication.

-Blood clots: It has been identified in clinical trials that cancer patients who are treated with epoetin alfa to raise their hemoglobin beyond normal levels are at a higher risk of developing blood clots, which in some cases can cause death.
+Blood clots: It has been identified in clinical trials that cancer patients and patients with chronic renal failure who are treated with epoetin alfa to raise their hemoglobin beyond normal levels are at a higher risk of developing blood clots, which in some cases can cause death.
 Your doctor will monitor your hemoglobin level closely with blood tests during treatment with this medication.

 If you experience symptoms such as sharp pain and swelling in the leg, or difficulty breathing, contact your doctor immediately.

 Cancer: Epoetin alfa is used to treat anemia caused by chemotherapy treatment of non-myeloid cancers.
 It is not used to treat anemia that is due to the cancer itself.
 If you have cancer and your hemoglobin is kept too high, your cancer may grow faster or you may have an increased risk of heart attack or stroke.
 Discuss any concerns you have with your doctor.